UnifiedPush/specifications/specifications/android.md

 The distributor application MUST expose the registration broadcast receiver, allowing end user applications to register for push related messages.

-### Manifest
+### Common manifest

 The distributor MUST expose a broadcast receiver with the following actions:
 * org.unifiedpush.android.distributor.REGISTER
 * org.unifiedpush.android.distributor.UNREGISTER

-The distributor MUST also expose the following action if it supports sending bytes messages:
-* org.unifiedpush.android.distributor.feature.bytesMessage

 This broadcast receiver is the Registration Broadcast Receiver.

+### Optional features

+#### Sending bytes messages

+The distributor MUST expose the following action if it supports sending messages as ByteArray instead of String:
+* org.unifiedpush.android.distributor.feature.BYTES_MESSAGE

 ## Connector Library